sugarlabs/iknowMadagascar/README.md

 iknowMadagascar
 ===============

-A sugar game about he geography of Madagascar
+A sugar game about the geography of Madagascar